-Connect PC to USB port on printer Download and run “Pronterface”
+Connect PC to USB port on printer.
+Download and run “Pronterface”.

-In Command Window enter M503 (report settings)
+Once connected, In the Command Window enter M503 (report settings)

 example. echo: M92 X80.00 Y100.00 Z400.00 E405.00